peritext/peritext/README.md

 # Caution : Work In Progress

-Peritext is in its really early phase of existence : test coverage is quasi inexistant, most doc is missing, contextualization components are minimal, and exporters too.
+Peritext is in its really early phase of existence : some modules APIs are inconsistant/overcomplicated and should change a lot in the near future, test coverage is quasi inexistant, contextualization components are minimal, and exporters too.
 Use it at your own risk, but more than that, feel free to give a hand to the project if you wish !

 # Detailed description